+SUMMARY OF PRODUCT CHARACTERISTICS

+1 NAME OF THE MEDICINAL PRODUCT

+Sumatriptan 50mg Film-coated tablets

+2 QUALITATIVE AND QUANTITATIVE COMPOSITION

+Each film-coated tablet contains 50mg Sumatriptan base as the succinate salt.
+Also contains lactose monohydrate

+For the full list of excipients, see section 6.1

+3 PHARMACEUTICAL FORM

+Film-coated Tablets

+Peach coloured, capsule shaped, biconvex film-coated tablets with 'BL' debossed on one side and plain on the other side.

+4 CLINICAL PARTICULARS

+4.1 Therapeutic indications

-SUMMARY OF PRODUCT CHARACTERISTICS 1 NAME OF THE MEDICINAL PRODUCT Migraitan 50mg Film-coated Tablets Sumibril 50mg Film-coated Tablets 2 QUALITATIVE AND QUANTITATIVE COMPOSITION Each film-coated tablet contains Sumatriptan succinate equivalent to 50mg sumatriptan Excipient with known effect: Each tablet contains 22mg lactose monohydrate.
-For the full list of excipients, see Section 6.1.
-3. PHARMACEUTICAL FORM Film-coated tablet (Tablet) Peach coloured, capsule shaped (about 10.5mm X 4.3mm), biconvex film-coated tablets with "BL" debossed on one side and plain on the other side.
-4 CLINICAL PARTICULARS 4.1 Therapeutic indications Sumibril/Migraitan is indicated for the acute relief of migraine attacks, with or without aura.
-Sumibril/Migraitan should only be used where there is a clear diagnosis of migraine 4.2 Posology and method of administration Posology Adults (18-65 years of age) Sumibril/Migraitan is indicated for the acute intermittent treatment of migraine.
+Sumatriptan is indicated for the acute relief of migraine attacks, with or without aura.
+Sumatriptan should only be used where there is a clear diagnosis of migraine.

+4.2 Posology and method of administration

+Posology

+Adults:

+Sumatriptan tablets are indicated for the acute intermittent treatment of migraine.
 It should not be used prophylactically.
-The recommended dose of Sumibril/Migraitan should not be exceeded.
-It is advisable that Sumibril/Migraitan be taken as early as possible after the onset of a migraine attack but it is equally effective at whatever stage of the attack it is administered.
-The recommended dose of oral Sumibril/Migraitan is a 50mg tablet.
-Some patients may require 100mg.
-If the patient has responded to the first dose but the symptoms recur, a second dose may be taken provided that there is a minimum interval of 2 hours between the two doses.
-Not more than two 50 mg tablets (total dose 100mg) may be taken in any 24 hour period or to treat the same attack.
-Patients who do not respond to the prescribed dose of Sumibril/ Migraitan should not take a second dose for the same attack.
+The recommended dose of Sumatriptan should not be exceeded.
+Version 09 Page 1 of 12 November 2024 It is advisable that Sumatriptan tablets be given as early as possible after the onset of migraine attack but it is equally effective at whatever stage of the attack it is administered.
+The recommended dose of oral Sumatriptan is a 50 mg tablet.
+Some patients may require 100 mg.
+If the patient has responded to the first dose but the symptoms recur a second dose may be given provided that there is a minimum interval of two hours between the two doses.
+No more than 300 mg should be taken in any 24 hour period.
+Patients who do not respond to the prescribed dose of Sumatriptan tablets should not take a second dose for the same attack.
 In these cases the attack can be treated with paracetamol, acetylsalicylic acid, or non-steroidal anti-inflammatory drugs.
-Sumibril/ Migraitan may be taken for subsequent attacks.
-Sumibril/ Migraitan is recommended as monotherapy for the acute treatment of migraine and should not be taken concomitantly with ergotamine or derivatives of ergotamine (including methysergide) (see section 4.3).
-Paediatric population The efficacy and safety of sumatriptan (film-coated) tablets/dispersible tablets in children aged less than 10 years have not been established.
+Sumatriptan tablets may be taken for subsequent attacks.
+Sumatriptan is recommended as monotherapy for the acute treatment of migraine and should not be given concomitantly with ergotamine or derivatives of ergotamine (including methysergide) (see section 4.3).
+Paediatric population The efficacy and safety of sumatriptan (film-coated) tablets in children aged less than 10 years have not been established.
 No clinical data are available in this age group.
-The efficacy and safety of sumatriptan (film-coated) tablets/dispersible tablets in children 10 to 17 years of age have not been demonstrated in the clinical trials performed in this age group.
-Therefore the use of Sumatriptan (film-coated) tablets/dispersible tablets in children 10 to 17 years of age is not recommended (see section 5.1).
-Elderly (over 65 years of age) Not to be used in those over 65 years of age.
-Experience of the use of sumatriptan in patients aged over 65 years is limited.
-The pharmacokinetics do not differ significantly from a younger population but until further clinical data are available, the use of Sumibril/ Migraitan in patients aged over 65 years is not recommended.
-Method of administration Oral.
+The efficacy and safety of sumatriptan (film-coated) tablets in children 10 to 17 years of age have not been demonstrated in the clinical trials performed in this age group.
+Therefore the use of Sumatriptan (film-coated) tablets in children 10 to 17 years of age is not recommended (see section 5.1).
+Elderly (Over 65 years of age) Experience of the use of Sumatriptan tablets in patients aged over 65 years is limited.
+The pharmacokinetics do not differ significantly from a younger population, but until further clinical data are available, the use of Sumatriptan tablets in patients aged over 65 years is not recommended.
+Method of administration: